 Shortly after night fell, temps dropped well below the freezing mark.
 The cold was so intense that it left us numb.
 In an effort to stay warm we embraced each other, rubbed our hands together, and wore our small backpacks around our bodies in attempts to trap what little body heat we had.
 It was horrible and absolutely zero sleeping took place as we crossed Bolivia in the frigid darkness.

 But his pee soon froze up and then my feet were even colder.
-We had no socks, but I finally found a hole in my questionable seat cushion, which I expanded, to try and squeeze my icy pee-soaked feet into in a poor attempt to keep them warm.
+We had no socks, but I finally found a hole in my questionable seat cushion, which I expanded, to try and squeeze my icy pee-soaked feet into, all in a poor attempt to keep them warm.

 This 15-hour bus was the worst of what ultimately was nearly 3 full days of busing without a break.
 It was all a major low point for our trip and we were so relieved to finally see a bed again, eat a full hot meal, take a shower, and have warm clothes.

 - After enduring this awful journey, it has made subsequent long trips feel like a breeze.
-Those three days we spent in coach crossing the US on the Amtrak Empire Builder was a piece of cake, in comparison.
+For example, those three days we spent in coach class crossing the US on the Amtrak Empire Builder was a piece of cake, in comparison.

 - Find out if your bus has heat before boarding an overnight trip across Bolivia.